The Pros and Cons of Small-Business Credit Cards

 3. Capital One Spark Cash

 The Capital One Spark Cash credit card offers unlimited two percent cash back on every purchase.
-The annual fee is waived the first year, but is $95 each year thereafter.
+The annual fee is waived the first year, but it’s $95 each year after that.
 The card’s APR is currently 18.74 percent.

 4. Chase Ink Business Cash

 The Chase Ink Business Cash credit card offers five percent cash back on the first $25,000 in combined purchases each account anniversary year at office supply stores as well as internet, cable, and phone services.

 It also offers two percent cash back on the first $25,000 spent in combined purchases each account anniversary year at gas stations and restaurants.
 Plus, you’ll receive one percent cash back on all other purchases.